 - Verify with the employee that he/she has completed all items on the New Employee Checklist.
 An HR Contact in your department can check the employee’s Personal Information Status online to verify that the items are complete.

-- Remember to keep all of your notes and materials from the entire recruiting effort for three years, and refer to the Office of Accounting's Records Management website for information about records retention.
+- Remember to keep all of your notes and materials from the entire recruiting effort for three years, and refer to the Records and Information Management Services website for information about records retention.

 Use one of the following Microsoft Word templates to help you write an offer letter: